Chinese Evergreen Brown Tips — Three Causes, One Symptom

 Fluoride accumulation from tap water

-Aglaonema is moderately sensitive to fluoride — not as sensitive as Dracaena, but more so than most aroids.
-Long-term tap watering accumulates fluoride in the soil, which is transported to leaf tips.
-The fluoride tip burn in Chinese Evergreen presents as well-defined dry browning at the very tip, often accompanied by some margin browning on older leaves.
-Switching to filtered water stops the progression.
+Aglaonema is moderately sensitive to fluoride — less sensitive than Dracaena, but more so than most other common aroids.
+Long-term watering with fluoridated tap water allows fluoride to accumulate in the soil over months, and it is subsequently transported to and concentrated at the leaf tips, where it damages tissue.
+Fluoride tip burn on Chinese Evergreen presents as well-defined dry browning right at the tip, often with some accompanying margin browning specifically on the plant's older leaves, since they've had the longest exposure to accumulated fluoride.

 How to Fix It

-Increase humidity: a pebble tray with water, clustering plants together, or a small humidifier near the plant all provide meaningful improvement.
-Target 50%+ humidity.
+Increase humidity around the plant: a pebble tray with water beneath the pot, clustering several plants together, or a small humidifier nearby all provide meaningful improvement.
+Target roughly 50% or higher relative humidity.

-Assess cold exposure: is the plant near a window, vent, or exterior wall?
-If so, move it to a consistently warm interior spot at least a few feet from any glass or draft, keeping it above 60°F going forward.
+Assess cold exposure by checking the plant's position: is it near a window, vent, or exterior wall?
+If so, move it to a consistently warm interior spot at least a few feet from any glass or draft, and keep the room above 60°F from that point on.
 Trim off any leaf sections with irregular, water-soaked-looking patches, since that damaged tissue won't recover, but new leaves grown in the corrected spot should emerge undamaged.

-Trim existing brown tips with clean scissors at an angle to match the leaf tip's natural shape.
-Trimming does not harm the plant and improves appearance.
+Trim existing brown tips with clean scissors, angling the cut to roughly match the leaf's natural tip shape rather than cutting a blunt straight line.
+Trimming does not harm the plant and meaningfully improves its appearance while the underlying cause is addressed.

 Prevention